 It’s similar to how an ordinary crock-pot slow cooker works except without the electricity.
 In its place is a well insulated barrier to keep the existing heat ‘in’.

-When I posted about “How To Cook Rice With 80 Percent Less Fuel!”, I was excited to take it to the next level.
-The 48-ounce wide mouth thermos worked very well and is a good way to slow cook a relatively small portion for one person.
+When I posted about “How To Cook Rice With 80 Percent Less Fuel” (article linked below), I was excited to take it to the next level.
+The 48-ounce wide mouth thermos worked well to slow cook a relatively small portion for one person.
 However if you’re looking to feed several people, this wasn’t going to be enough.
-This is where the 4 3/4 quart ‘Thermos’ thermal cooker shows its value.
+This is why I bought a larger unit.

 What I really like about it is the stainless steel pot.
 It is a standalone pot (with cover) which you sit on the stove (or a fire or whatever heat source is available).
 Once you’ve heated the ingredients to an initial boil, simply remove the pot from the burner and set it in the insulated thermal cooker.
 Close the lid, and you’re done.
 It’s just a matter of planning ahead for cooking your meal.

 Recently Mrs.J used it to cook a pound of Garbanzo beans (for a tasty humus recipe) and I’ve captured a few photos:

 As you can see, the temperature of the mixture was still 157-degrees even after 6 hours of slow cooking.
 Very impressive.